mattboyd27/Defensive_Positioning/README.md

 The write-up for this project is in the workings and will be posted here when finished along with an accompanying R Shiny app.

 ## Example
 Joey Gallo is know for his extreme tendancies of hitting the ball to his pull side and in the air.
-I will give an example of Gallo's predicted BABIP from all his batted balls between March 29, 2018 to June 27, 2021.
+I will give an example of Gallo's predicted BABIP from all his batted balls between March 29, 2018 to June 27, 2021 on different defensive alignments.

 ### Standard
 <img src = "Images/Standard.JPG" width = 500>